pmndrs/drei-vanilla/README.md

   interval: number
   // Number of instances to create for the trail when using custom geometry
   instanceCount: number

-  color?: THREE.ColorRepresentation
+  // Color of the trail material color?: THREE.ColorRepresentation
   // A function to define the width in each point along it. attenuation?: (width: number) => number
-  // This object will produce the trail.
-  target: THREE.Object3D

   // Custom geometry used for InstancedMesh based trail
   geometry: THREE.BufferGeometry
-  // Custom material for trail,
+  // Custom material for trail
   material: THREE.Material
 }
 ```